peterewanfo/100-Days-Of-SwiftUI/README.md

 On this repository, I'll be documenting my learning process of SwiftUI.

 # Where am I learning Swift UI from?
-I would be learning from the free course by paul Hudson, you can find the link below [100 Days Of SwiftUI](https://www.hackingwithswift.com/100/swiftui)
+I would be learning from the free course by paul Hudson, you can find the link -> [100 Days Of SwiftUI](https://www.hackingwithswift.com/100/swiftui)

 # Projects